How to use diagnostics after FIT ingestion

 • the HR plots look sparse, erratic, or physiologically implausible

-In those cases, improving the FIT folder is usually more productive than trying to force the calibration through later tabs.
+In those cases, improving the FIT folder is more productive than forcing the calibration through later tabs.

 What to do next